BawdyAnarchist/quBSD/Future_Development.md

 	- Add option for "auto" IP assignment during guided
 	- Logic on "Would you like to also .... something about /home directory of template" needs fixed, because no template shouldn't ask you to copy a non existent home.
-	- autostart options
+	- autostart option
 	- autosnap options - the custom zfs props need to be set

-qb-rename
-	- didn't rename the subfolder under home
-	- requires that you bring flags down for the jail in quesiton first (specifically the fstab was protected)
+		- be careful.
+Cloned datasets should not be autosnapped
+	- While in guided mode, add option to enter "auto" for IP assignment

 pf.conf
 	- wgIP constant really should be called "endpointIP" or something like that